Pegasus Airlines Flight 2193: Aircraft

+Crew

-The captain was Mahmut Aslan, and the first officer was Ferdinand Pondaag, a Dutch national.
+In command was Captain Mahmut Aslan, and his co-pilot was First Officer Ferdinand Pondaag, a Dutch national with 400 total flight hours.

 Accident

-Flight 2193 operated within Turkey from İzmir Adnan Menderes Airport, Izmir, to Istanbul without incident.
+Flight 2193 operated within Turkey from İzmir Adnan Menderes Airport, İzmir, to Istanbul without incident.
 At approximately 18:30 local time, the plane attempted to land at Sabiha Gökçen in Istanbul in heavy rain and strong tailwinds.
 A thunderstorm with strong wind gusts was passing through the area at the time of the accident.
 Two other aircraft aborted their landing attempts at the same airport shortly before Flight 2193 landed.

 After what Turkey's transport minister described as a "rough landing," the aircraft failed to decelerate.
-It skidded off the east end of the runway and plunged into a ditch, impacting with a force that survivors described as like an explosion.
+It skidded off the east end of the runway.
+The aircraft hit ILS antennas and a small building before it fell 30 m down an embankment, impacting with a force that survivors described as like an explosion.
 The aircraft broke into three sections, with the forward section of the fuselage especially damaged during the incident.
 Passengers escaped the plane via gaps between the fuselage sections.
 A fire broke out, and was later extinguished by firefighters.

-Turkey's health minister said three passengers were killed and 179 people were taken to local hospitals with injuries.
+In the early hours of Feb 6th 2020, Turkey's health minister said three passengers were killed and 179 people were taken to local hospitals with injuries.
 12 children were believed to be on board the plane, according to reports from the Turkish media.
 An investigation of the pilots will be launched based on speculations of crew negligence.
 The pilots received treatment in the hospital, before they were taken to a police station to provide their statements.

 Investigation

-The CEO of Pegasus Airlines, Mehmet T. Nane, stated that they had recovered the plane’s black boxes, and had begun extracting the data inside.
+The CEO of Pegasus Airlines, Mehmet T. Nane, stated that they had recovered the plane's black boxes, and had begun extracting the data inside.
 A preliminary report indicated that high tailwinds were present upon landing, and that the pilots, being unaware of this, may have ceased braking efforts prematurely.
+On 26 December 2020, the final report into the accident was, instead of being published, shared among officials due to the fact that the Turkish Accident Investigation committee was then defunct.
+The final report stated that the accident was caused by pilot error and ATC error, compounded by windshear on landing.
+The pilots were at fault by the fact that they failed to go around before it was too late.
+The controller was faulted for not giving the pilots sufficient weather information, and all of this being complicated by windshear.